blumenthaler/node-js-intro-to-postgresql/README.md

 Congrats!
 Your database is setup.

 ## Getting SQL Warmed UP

-Now that we've configured our postgres database, let's do a litte playing around jsut to get oriented.
+Now that we've configured our postgres database, let's do a litte playing around just to get oriented.
 We've included in this lesson directory an sql file filled with dummy data.
 Let's create a test database, import the data, and test out a query.
 To create our test database and import the data, do the following:

 ```bash
 $ createdb test
 $ psql test < users.sql
 ```

 At this point, we should have a database `test` that contains a single table `users`.
 Let's start up the psql interface and examine our data.
 Begin, of course, by typing `psql`.
 Now, let's check that our database is there by typeing `\l` to list the databases.
 We should now see the `test` database included in our list.

 Next, let's connect to the database, and look around.
 To connect to our database type `\connect test` and hit enter.
 Then, once, you've done that, type `\d` to get a list of the tables in the test database.
 We should see just one: